ShowAgeTrading/CNG_GNSS_INTERACTIVE_DEMO/planning/active_memo/CURRENT_STATUS.md

 ## Success Indicators

 ### Green (On Track)
-- All planned documentation complete and reviewed
+- Phase 01 foundation complete and successful
-- No blockers for Phase 01 implementation
+- All skeleton files created with proper structure
-- Development environment requirements verified
+- Development environment fully operational
-- Clear path forward for 6-week implementation
+- Clear path forward for Phase 02 core architecture implementation

 ### Yellow (Attention Needed)
-- Would trigger if Phase 01 takes >2 days
+- Would trigger if Phase 02 takes >3 days
-- Would trigger if dependency installation fails
+- Would trigger if core component integration fails
-- Would trigger if GitHub integration issues
+- Would trigger if performance benchmarks not met

 ### Red (Intervention Required)
-- Would trigger if fundamental architecture needs revision
+- Would trigger if event bus architecture proves inadequate
-- Would trigger if critical dependencies unavailable
+- Would trigger if hot-reload system causes instability
-- Would trigger if development environment unusable
+- Would trigger if fundamental design needs major revision

 ---

-**Status:** 🟢 GREEN - Ready for Implementation
+**Status:** 🟢 GREEN - Phase 01 Complete, Phase 02 Ready
 **Confidence Level:** High (95%)
-**Estimated Completion:** 6 weeks from Phase 01 start
+**Estimated Completion:** 5 weeks from Phase 02 start
-**Line Count:** 162/500
+**Line Count:** 180/500